Interpretation & Debate

 Although the original Constitution contained only a prohibition of religious tests for federal office (Article VI, Clause 3), the Free Exercise Clause was added as part of the First Amendment in 1791.
 In drafting the Clause, Congress considered several formulations, but ultimately settled on protecting the “free exercise of religion.”
 This phrase makes plain the protection of actions as well as beliefs, but only those in some way connected to religion.

 From the beginning, courts in the United States have struggled to find a balance between the religious liberty of believers, who often claim the right to be excused or “exempted” from laws that interfere with their religious practices, and the interests of society reflected in those very laws.
-Early state court decisions went both ways on this central question.
+The very few early state court decisions went both ways on this central question.

 The belief-action distinction ignored the Free Exercise Clause’s obvious protection of religious practice, but spoke to the concern that allowing believers to disobey laws that bind everyone else would undermine the value of a government of laws applied to all.
 Doing so, Reynolds warned, “would be to make the professed doctrines of religious belief superior to the law of the land, and in effect to permit every citizen to become a law unto himself.”